 CBT is a common type of psychotherapy or talk therapy.
-Patients work with mental health counselors in structured sessions to address their problems.
-Overall, cognitive behavioral therapy is a short treatment.
+Patients work with mental health or addiction counselors in structured sessions to address their problems.
+Overall, a cognitive behavioral therapy program is a short treatment.
 However, the structure allows therapists and patients to make significant progress quickly.

 The purpose of CBT is to make patients aware of the negative or inaccurate thoughts they have.
 This negativity is what leads to poor behavior such as drug use.
 It also causes negative emotions that lead to adverse responses in certain situations.